Acting for Two: Paul Stassino plays both Francois Derval and his impostor Angelo Palazzi since Palazzi's real face and voice are never heard or seen.

 Cast the Expert: The B-17 that picks up Bond and Domino at the end of the film was owned by a CIA front company and its Skyhook system was actually used in real life on at least one espionage mission - Project COLDFEET.

-- Enforced Method Acting: Sean Connery and the sharks in Largo's pool.
+Enforced Method Acting: Sean Connery and the sharks in Largo's pool.
 The clear plastic panels that shielded Sean Connery from the sharks could only extended about three feet in height and sharks could swim over them.
 Some sharks did and Sean Connery was genuinely terrified.
-Guess what scenes the director used in the film?
+Guess which takes the director used in the film?

-- The Other Darrin: Felix Leiter is recast yet again, this time with Rik Van Nutter, apparently doing his best Jack Lord impression.
+The Other Darrin: Felix Leiter is recast yet again, this time with Rik Van Nutter, apparently doing his best impression of Jack Lord (who played Leiter in Dr. No), with Leiter once again being depicted as a young man after the previous film had him grey-haired and middle-aged.
 Possibly happened with the voice of Blofeld as well, as various sources claim that Joseph Wiseman (the titular Dr. No) took over the role from previous actor Eric Pohlmann in this film, while yet others say that it was still Pohlmann.